 - 24 ounces semisweet chocolate chips

 - In a large mixing bowl, blend the cookie crumbs and two tubs of room-temperature buttercream frosting in any flavor of your choice.
-Since we split the cookie crumbs into two bowls of 1 ½ cups crumbs each, we used one tub of fudge buttercream frosting in one bowl, and one tub of vanilla buttercream frosting in the other.
-Stir until the crumbs and frosting are well-combined.
-Cool the mixture in the freezer for a half hour.
+Since we split the cookie crumbs into two equal-sized bowls, we used one tub of fudge buttercream frosting in one bowl and one tub of vanilla buttercream frosting in the other.
+Stir until the crumbs and frosting are well combined.
+Cool the mixture in the freezer for 30 minutes.

 - Once the cookie-frosting combo is nice and chilly, take it out of the fridge.
-Take 1 tablespoon of the mixture and roll it into a ball, then flatten it out into a disk with your palms.
+Take 1 tablespoon of the mixture and roll it into a ball, and then flatten it out into a disk with your palms.
 Wrap the cookie-buttercream disk all the way around a raspberry and roll it into a ball again.
-Repeat this step until you’ve used up all of your cookie-buttercream mix.
+Repeat this step until you’ve used up all your cookie-buttercream mix.
 Two tubs of frosting will yield about 30 truffles.
-Chill the truffles in the freezer for another half hour.
+Chill the truffles in the freezer for another 30 minutes.

 - Pour 24 ounces of semisweet chocolate chips into a bowl and melt them in the microwave for 2 minutes, making sure to stop and stir the chocolate every 30 seconds.
 Once the chocolate is completely melted and smooth, take the truffles out of the refrigerator and use a fork to individually dip them into the chocolate.
-Set them on a cookie sheet lined with wax paper, and then sprinkle them with lots of edible glitter (or any other sparkly topping you might like) before the chocolate cools.
-Pop them in the freezer one last time for a half hour or until the chocolate hardens.
+Set them on a cookie sheet lined with wax paper, and then sprinkle them with any kind of sparkly topping you like before the chocolate cools.
+Pop them in the freezer one last time for 30 minutes or until the chocolate hardens.